What is the RNBS program for and how is it structured?

 How long is the program?

-Students typically take one or two nursing courses a term which takes between 7 to 13 quarters depending on how many non-nursing courses they have left to complete.
-Full time students can complete the program in 3 to 5 terms.
+Students typically take two to three nursing courses a term which takes between 6 to 12 quarters depending on how many non-nursing courses they have left to complete.
+Full time students can complete the program in 3 to 4 terms.
 All required courses (both nursing and non-nursing requirements remaining upon admission) must be completed within five years of admission in order to graduate.

 Does the program have residency restrictions?